-As a Victorianist and a postcolonial scholar, I approach the teaching and reading of literature as a gathering of possibilities.
+As a Victorianist and a settler scholar of Indigenous literatures and theory, I approach the teaching and reading of literature as a gathering of possibilities.
 At an early point in my own undergraduate education, Professor Jason Rudy responded to my question about Australian Indigenous literature with an emphatic denial of the myth of Tasmanian extinction.
 Dr. Rudy invited me to choose a novel for our final project to think through the mythology as a problem, a gathering of possibilities and ideas that are contestable rather than historical fact.
 When I later began teaching as a classroom-embedded mentor at the University of Hawai‘i at Mānoa, I extended these ongoing conversations with the literary texts themselves as mentoring required me to approach teaching as a conversation with my students.

 Through these experiences – as well as my own research interests in colonizing and decolonizing discourses and the ways they not only relay knowledge but also produce it – I began to develop a pedagogy that explores literature as epistemology.
 I treat reading and criticism as conversation, a way of thinking about the world through engagement with difference and conflict.
 When students leave my classes, I want them to have engaged in collaborative thought with the text and with each other toward a more careful engagement with the familiar, as well as the unknown.
 While the unknown, fantastical, and “better” worlds found in some literature present more obvious possibilities for thinking about how we live in the world, even the eerily familiar environments of Victorian novels complicate students’ preconceptions and assumptions about the past and its echoes in the present.
 I use annotation or commonplace notebooks and writing, as well as class time, to encourage this kind of collaborative engagement throughout a given semester.